txuglassop/md_to_tex/README.md

 Option to customise callout (theorems, definitions, lemmas, notes etc.) in `settings.py`.
 Replacing the default colour options with others, or adding more options is viable.

+If further packages are required for the .tex document to format properly, then adding them in `initialise.tex` will add these packages to the file.

 ## How to use

 Clone the repository into a directory with the .md files to be converted.
 Then, run